Epic Urgent & Family Care - Palatine is operating under new ownership & new name of LocalMD Urgent Care from March 20th, 2026.

 Epic Urgent & Family Care -

-If you’ve ever had a runny nose, sore throat, or a cough that lingers, you’ve likely had an upper respiratory infection (URI).
+If you’re dealing with a runny nose, sore throat, congestion, or a lingering cough, you may have an upper respiratory infection (URI).

 These infections are common, especially during seasonal changes, and can affect anyone.